XingyuHuang23/Spring-Multi-Thread-Project/README.md

 An experimental exploratory Spring Boot frame development combined with programming in the **Domain Driven Design (DDD) and Restful**.

 Model level used Hibernate frame, Mysql as the Database, implementing separation of read and write using distributed **MySql Innodb Cluster**, resulting in a huge increase in utilization and thorough-put compared to baseline

+This is a very challenging and experimental expansion project in terms of architecture and public components encapsulation.
+I have learned a lot about architecture and system design from it.
+Hope you enjoy!